 Application

 Both types of roof coatings can be applied via roller or spray application.
-As they are coatings both will allow you to rehabilitate an existing roof by coating overtop as opposed to having to remove the existing roof which will save time, and money, and prevent additional material from going to landfill reducing the environmental impact.
+As they are coatings, both will allow you to rehabilitate an existing roof by coating over the top as opposed to having to remove the existing roof, which will save time, money, and prevent additional material from going to landfill, reducing the environmental impact.

 Cool Roofs

-Both polyurethane and silicone coatings are highly reflective coatings that reduce a building’s cooling demand in the hotter summer months which reduces strain on the electrical grid, reducing the number of brownouts and blackouts.
-The greater the number of buildings with these “cool roofs” in an area the greater the reduction in outdoor air temperature of that area as these roofs reflect the sun’s rays back into the atmosphere which slows the production of ground-level ozone, otherwise known as smog.
+Both polyurethane and silicone coatings are highly reflective coatings that reduce a building’s cooling demand in the hotter summer months, thereby reducing strain on the electrical grid and decreasing the frequency of brownouts and blackouts.
+The greater the number of buildings with these “cool roofs” in an area, the greater the reduction in outdoor air temperature of that area as these roofs reflect the sun’s rays into the atmosphere, which slows the production of ground-level ozone, otherwise known as smog.

 Ponding Water